 As a matter of fact, he noticed that the ones who managed to survive those atrocities were not the strongest, the fittest, or the most intelligent.
 The ones who survived were the ones who had a reason to survive.

 Next time someone says something to piss you off, think of this quote:

 “The nearer a man comes to a calm mind, the closer he is to strength.” - Marcus Aurelius

-You can’t control your emotions, but what you can control is your attitude.
+You can’t control your emotions, but you can control your attitude.
 And each time that you do, you’re training yourself to be calm, you’re developing a new habit.
-And our habits are what make us.
+And our habits make us.